nyamu-amq/amq_scripts/README.md

 - [Ctrl + Down] : start vote for returning lobby if game started and you are host

 ### amqLadderAssist.user.js
-- you can open and close ladder info window by pressing [ALT+L]
+- You can open and close ladder info window by pressing [ALT+L].
-- it receives match data from spreadsheet when it is opened. it takes few seconds. just wait
+- Cloud button is for updating data manually.
+You can update by clicking it.
+It will receive match data from spreadsheet.
+Updating data takes a few seconds. just wait.
+It recieves data automatically when ladder window is opened first time only.
-- it shows your matches to play when match data is received
+- It shows your matches to play when match data is received.
-- green row is opponent is online, red row is opponent is offline
+- Opponents of green rows are online, opponents of red rows are offline.
-- tier is lower one of two
+- Tier is lower one of two.
-- if you clicked 'host room or change settings' button....
+- R column button is for making room and changing settings.
+If you clicked it when you are outside of room, it makes room with match type and tier settings.
+If you clicked it when you are in a room and you are host, it changes settings.
-  + when you are in roomlist, it makes room with match type and tier settings
+- I column button is for inviting opponent.
+You can invite opponent by clicking it. it works when you are in a room and opponent is online.
-  + when you are in a room, it changes settings
+- P column button is for copying opponent's discord id to clipboard.
+It is useful for pinging opponent.
-- you can invite opponent by clicking invite button. it worked when you are in a room and opponent is online
+- W/L/D column buttons are for copying Win/Lose/Draw report command to clipboard.
+It is just for copying text.
+It doesn't report automatically.
-- it receives match data only when it is opened. if you want to receive latest match data, close and open it again
+- Phone button on the left side of cloud button is for copying all opponent's discord id to clipboard.
+It is useful for pinging all opponents.

 ### amqMousewheelVolumeControl.user.js
 - adjust volume with mouse wheel when mouse cursor is over video area or avatar area